 But wool is also used by textile artists who create quilts for display because it’s a springy batting that resists creases and folds.
 It also beautifully emphasizes lines of quilting.

 Silk batting is usually imported, lightweight, and a bit pricey.
 But it quilts beautifully and gives bed covers a gorgeous, natural drape.
 Silk batting breathes well and is usually bonded to prevent bearding.
 Use in quilts, wall hangings, embroidery, and more.

 You are more likely to find silk batting in a mix with other fibers, like cotton or bamboo.

 Organic Quilt Batting

 Organic refers to the way in which plants are grown.
-An organic fiber is one grown without the use of harsh chemicals such as fertilizers or pesticides.
+Organic fiber is one grown without the use of harsh chemicals such as fertilizers or pesticides.
 In the quilting world, organic quilt batting usually refers to organic cotton quilt batting, or sometimes bamboo.

 It may also refer to the manufacture of organic wool batting.
 Producers of organic fibers use no glues or chemicals in the making.
 This helps ensure that the batting is chemical-free, environmentally friendly, and safe to use.

-Do not allow yourself to be mislead by titles like “Natural cotton”, “100% Natural, Warm”, etc. Organic means grown without pesticides or fertilizer other than the ones that can be found in nature and also means a certification from a recognized authority in each country.
+Do not allow yourself to be misled by titles like “Natural cotton”, “100% Natural, Warm”, etc. Organic means grew without pesticides or fertilizer other than the ones that can be found in nature and also means a certification from a recognized authority in each country.
 As a side note, “Organic” may mean different things in different parts of the world.